esri-es/devsummits-esri-spain/2016/novedades-javascript-api-4.0/presentation.md

 });

 view.then(function() {
+  // map is loaded
-  // the view is ready to go
+  // container height is loaded
+  // etc.
 });
 ```
 * `view.then()` replaces `map.on('load', ...)`